 The difference between the cold and warm calls is that you have something to frame your opening around other than who you are and what your company is selling.
 If you have done lead generation right, you can begin your conversation focused on the contact’s issues, needs and trigger events.
 You know what the resonating issues are because you’re only contacting the people who are paying attention to the lead generation content you’re sending them.

 For the best salespeople, lead generation content helps them easily reframe their cold calls with a new prospecting “script.”
 They elevate their conversation around prospects’ trigger events.

 What To Close for in a Cold Call

 As you call, you’re not just closing for an appointment, you are closing to:

 - Validate that this contact is the right person.
 If the contact isn’t the right person, your sales reps are uncovering who the right person is and securing an introduction.

 - Gain agreement and a timeframe to talk again if the prospect isn’t ready now.
 Top salespeople set an appointment for that conversation, even if it’s six months away.

 - Generate interest for the prospect to continue reading your content going forward.
 You’re publishing content that’s relevant to this target market.
 Just because they have talked with a rep for 5 minutes doesn’t mean they now know everything.
 Leave them wanting more, committed to paying attention.

-Now all the cold calls are warm calls.
+When you insert cold calling into lead generation campaigns, all the cold calls are warm calls.
 You aren’t waiting for the desperate and scientist prospects to call you.
 Your lead generation isn’t wasted.
-You’re reaching out, calling prospects to start the relationships, and finding the people who need you now.
+You’re reaching out, calling prospects to start relationships, and finding the people who need you now.
 Pick up the phone.
 Calling is NOT dead.